-The accusing student(s) may choose to be present throughout the hearing or any portion of it.
+The reporting student(s) may choose to be present throughout the hearing or any portion of it.
 He/she will have the option of presenting opening and closing statements and asking questions in addition to providing testimony.
-If the accusing student prefers to participate from behind a screen, through a phone call, or via some other electronic means, one of these options will be provided.
+If the reporting student prefers to participate from behind a screen, through a phone call, or via some other electronic means, one of these options will be provided.

 When the hearing process has concluded, the panel will move into deliberations.
 The fourth member of the panel, the manager, will serve as a resource to the other panelists but not will participate in the decisions for responsibility or recommendations for sanctions.
 The remaining three panelists must decide the facts of the case based on the preponderance of evidence standard.
 Once the panel has completed their deliberations, they may review character reference letters and judicial history, if any.
 They will then make sanction recommendations.
-Their decisions and recommendations will be communicated in writing to the Assistant Dean of Students, who will notify both the accusing student and accused student of the results.
-Both the accusing student and accused student may appeal the decision of the Sexual Misconduct Hearing Panel to the Dean of Students.
+Their decisions and recommendations will be communicated in writing to the Assistant Dean of Students, who will notify both the reporting party and responding party of the results.
+Both the reporting party and responding party may appeal the decision of the Sexual Misconduct Hearing Panel to the Dean of Students.